AIS-SNU/PID-Comm/README.md

 Assume that all eight nodes have a list [0, 1, 2, 3].
 When we use pidcomm_allreduce(), each of the eight nodes will have a list [0, 8, 16, 24].
-Here is the tutorial code.
+Here is the tutorial code below:
 ```
 ...
 //For supported communication primitives.